LuZhangstat/ConjugateNNGP/simulation/README.md

 #### projects

-* This folder provides code for response GP and NNGP, latent GP and NNGP.
+* This folder provides code for response full GP and NNGP, latent GP and NNGP.
 The required stan code are under folder "src"

 #### conj_models